amawest/examples-repository/README.md

 Whenever you "commit" a change, GitHub Pages will automatically run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site.

 # Pages
 All of the files that work on connection to the functioning of each page and what they do.
+This section is a work-in-progress (it will take a while to exactly describe how every css, js, html, and md file are working together and their function), but nonetheless a good thing to have for further reference.

 ## Main Page
 Relevant files:
 ```
 - index.html
+- img
+    - logo_white.png
 ```

 ## User Guide
 ```
 - pages
     - how_to.md
+- img
+    - how_to_photo.png
 ```

 ## Search